ms/buildtogether.tech/src/debugging.md

     being assigned to.

 Wherever we find patterns we can try to write programs to spot them and act on them.
-The goal of research in <span g="automated_program_repair" i="automated program repair">automated program repair</span> is to build tools that can fix common bugs on their own [% b Monperrus2018 LeGoues2019 %].
+The goal of research in [% i "automated program repair" %][% g automated_program_repair %]automated program repair[% /g %][% /i %] is to build tools that can fix common bugs on their own [% b Monperrus2018 LeGoues2019 %].
 These tools use several approaches: